jaroot32/jonathanRootPortfolio/_posts/blog/2015-07-01-pixelmator.markdown

 tags: snippet
 ---

-Pixelmator is a great program to for photo and graphic editing.
+Pixelmator is a great program for photo and graphic editing.

-Freepik is an awesome resource or graphic work by amazing graphic artist.
+Freepik is an awesome resource for graphic work by amazing graphic artists.
-The resources I am using in this tutorial are linked here.
+The resources I am using in this tutorial are linked at the bottom.

 Start with a set of icons.
-I prefer Freepik.com to get started.
 Be sure to credit whichever artist you chose.
-Or even better, make a contribution.

 ![Face Icon Designs]({{ site.baseurl }}/images/faceIcons.png)